joernalraun/motionkit/README.md

-# Servo Blocks to support Calliope mini Servo Konnektor
+# Calliope mini Motion Kit, update to the Kitronik blocks for micro:bit

-Blocks that support the Calliope mini Motion kit, based on the Kitronik Servo:Lite board.
+Blocks to support the Calliope mini Motion Kit.

 ## ServoLite